valFortD/valFortD/README.md

-# 👋 Hello, it's ValFortD
+# Hello.
 - Learning cpp because why not.
-- 😄 Pronouns: she/her
+- Pronouns: she/her
-- ⚡ Fun fact: I play games almost every night!
+- Fun fact: I play games almost every night!

 <!---
 valFortD/valFortD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.